2025: Calendar of Meteor Showers (2025-1-02) ⬅︎ |

 |

-Have you seen shooting stars — those streaks of light in our night sky that appear and disappear in an instant?
-Perhaps you have seen ones that leave behind smoky trails called trains or the extremely bright ones called fireballs that sometimes break into pieces or explode like fireworks.
+Have you ever caught a glimpse of shooting stars?
+Those fleeting streaks of light in the night sky that vanish just as quickly as they appear?
+Maybe you’ve seen ones that leave behind smoky trails, like trains, or the super bright ones that sometimes break apart or explode like fireworks.

-Stargazers everywhere love shooting stars but what are they?
-Although they may look like fast moving versions of the stars in our sky, a better name is meteors since they are tiny pieces of rock and metal left over from the formation of our solar system.
-When they hit our atmosphere at tremendous speed, they burn up and cause the surrounding air to glow.
-Cool!
+Stargazers worldwide are captivated by shooting stars, but what are they really?
+Although they might seem like super fast versions of the stars we see in the sky, a better name is meteors.
+These tiny pieces of rock and metal are leftovers from the formation of our solar system.
+When they hit our atmosphere at lightning speed, they burn up and create a glow around them.
+Isn’t that cool?

-Stargazers often feel lucky and excited to see a meteor, but they are actually very common.
-Earth is being bombarded by millions of these particles daily and a few may be seen every hour wherever it is dark and clear.
+Stargazers often feel lucky and excited when they spot a meteor, but guess what?
+They’re actually pretty common.
+Earth is constantly being bombarded by millions of these particles every day, and a few might even be seen every hour, especially in dark and clear skies.

-What stargazers get especially excited about are the special times in which the number of meteors seems to explode from a few per hour to dozens and even hundreds.
-These events are known as meteor showers and there are over one hundred that have been recognized that occur annually.
-We've listed the major ones below.
+What really gets stargazers’ hearts racing are the special times when the number of meteors seems to skyrocket from a few per hour to dozens or even hundreds.
+These events are called meteor showers, and there are over a hundred of them recognized that happen every year.
+We’ve listed some of the major ones below.

-Meteor showers, surprisingly, have to do with comets and asteroids.
-These small, cold, distant objects at times have orbits that bring them into the inner solar system.
-The Sun’s intense wind and radiation can cause them to eject huge quantities of debris (called meteoroids) into the surrounding space forming a cloud as this photo taken by the Rosetta spacecraft shows:
+Surprisingly, meteor showers have to do with comets and asteroids.
+These small, cold, and distant objects sometimes have orbits that bring them closer to our solar system.
+The intense heat and radiation from the Sun can cause them to release huge amounts of debris (called meteoroids) into space, forming a cloud as this photo taken by the Rosetta spacecraft shows.

-Meteor showers occur when Earth, in its orbit around the Sun, collides with this debris.
-For many showers, the parent comet or asteroid has been identified.
+Meteor showers happen when Earth, in its orbit around the Sun, crosses paths with this debris.
+For many showers, we know the parent comet or asteroid responsible.

-We also know where to look in the sky — a point called the radiant from which the meteors seem to emerge.
+We also know where to look in the sky.
+The radiant is the point from which the meteors seem to come.
 The name of a shower comes from the constellation with the radiant.
-The major shower with the radiant in Perseus is called the Perseids.
+The Perseids are the major shower with the radiant in Perseus.

-What we can’t know for sure is how many meteors will be seen.
-A shower is given a number called the zenithal hourly rate (ZHR) which is an estimate of what a stargazer would see during the peak hour under ideal conditions — no light pollution, no clouds, no moon and with the radiant high overhead.
-The actual number seen will almost always be much lower and it can vary a lot from year to year.
+Now, here’s the thing: we can’t predict exactly how many meteors we’ll see.
+A shower gets a number called the zenithal hourly rate (ZHR), which is like an estimate of what you’d see during the peak hour if everything was perfect - no light pollution, no clouds, no moon, and the radiant was super high overhead.
+But the actual number you see will usually be lower, and it can vary a lot from year to year.

-What is the best time to view a meteor shower?
-While most people prefer to view showers in the evening, this is not the best time in most cases.
-The best time begins after midnight and improves each hour until just before dawn.
-This has to do with the direction your location on Earth is facing as Earth orbits the Sun and collides with the debris as this diagram shows:
+So, when’s the best time to watch a meteor shower?
+Most people like to watch them in the evening, but that’s not the best time.
+The best time starts after midnight and gets better each hour until just before dawn.
+This is because of where you are on Earth as it orbits the Sun and collides with the debris.

-Here's a great way to think of this: imagine being a passenger in a moving car during a snowstorm.
-You begin my viewing the falling snow through the back window, then through the side window and, finally, through the front windshield.
-As your view rotates from back to front, the snow will appear to be hitting your car faster and harder.
+Here’s a fun way to think about it: imagine you’re in a moving car during a snowstorm.
+You start by looking at the falling snow through the back window, then through the side window, and finally, through the front windshield.
+As your view rotates from back to front, the snow will seem to be hitting your car faster and harder.

 Calendar of Major Meteor Showers